cgkineo/adapt-graphicLottie/README.md

 # Adapt Graphic Lottie

 **Adapt Graphic Lottie** is an *extension* that renders Lottie animations exported from Adobe After Effect using the Bodymovin plugin.
-It works *only* where graphics are rendered as *img* tags and not everywhere graphics are rendered as *img* tags, due to custom styling and behaviour.
+It works where graphics are rendered as html img tags and does not work with css background images.

 Uses v5.7.6 of Lottie.